-The registered manager confirmed that staff in the home promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.
+The registered manager advised that staff in the home promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.

-A range of policies and procedures were in place which supported the delivery of compassionate care.
+A range of policies and procedures was in place which supported the delivery of compassionate care.
 Discussion with staff and residents confirmed that residents' spiritual and cultural needs were met within the home.

-Residents were provided with information, in a format that they could understand which enabled them to make informed decisions regarding their life, care and treatment for example the menu was available in picture format.
+Residents were provided with information, in a format that they could understand, which enabled them to make informed decisions regarding their life, care and treatment, for example, the daily menu was displayed on a notice board in the dining area.

-The registered manager and residents confirmed that consent was sought in relation to care and treatment.
+The registered manager and residents advised that consent was sought in relation to care and treatment.
 Discussion with residents and staff along with observation of care practice and social interactions demonstrated that residents were treated with dignity and respect.
-Staff confirmed their awareness of promoting residents' rights, independence and dignity and were able to demonstrate how residents' confidentiality was protected.
+Staff confirmed their awareness of promoting residents' rights, independence and dignity and were able to demonstrate how residents' confidentiality was protected, for example, ensuring the daily handover was held in the office with the door closed.

-The registered manager and staff confirmed that residents were listened to, valued and communicated with in an appropriate manner.
+The registered manager and staff advised that residents were listened to, valued and communicated with in an appropriate manner.
 Residents confirmed that their views and opinions were taken into account in all matters affecting them.